 How Teach First’s Careers Leader programme helped embed careers support across a Trust of schools in Bournemouth.

 Preparing young people from low-income communities in England for life beyond the school gates is key to ensuring their future success.
 Working in partnership with schools, we help to develop careers education strategies that schools can use to help their pupils make informed decisions about their future.

-James Livermore has worked at Harewood College, Bournemouth, for eight years.
-As well as being the Year 10 Learning Coordinator, he’s also responsible for careers education and work experience for the school.
-We spoke to James about how Teach First’s Careers Leaders programme helped him to improve the careers provision for his school and the wider Avonbourne Schools Trust.
+When we spoke to James Livermore he’d been working at Harewood College, Bournemouth, for eight years.
+As well as being the Year 10 Learning Coordinator, he was also responsible for careers education and work experience for the school.
+We discussed how Teach First’s Careers Leaders programme helped him to improve the careers provision for his school and the wider Avonbourne Schools Trust.

 “The programme provided guidance on how to accurately assess the existing careers support at our school.
 This was a necessary step for us to develop a strategy that was robust and fit-for-purpose.
 The audit was positive in the sense that it showed us that we already do a huge amount around careers.
 However, it also highlighted that it’s not always joined up.
 It was important for us to have a careers provision that was manageable and sustainable, and the programme framed our position and enabled us to set realistic objectives that would benefit our students.

 Before the programme, conversations with students about careers were fairly ad-hoc, unrecorded and effectively meaningless, as we weren’t following up on these discussions.
 Now, we’ve launched a Trust-wide database, so that conversations about a pupil’s interests, hobbies and aspirations are recorded and any teacher can see this data.
 A few days of hard work in setting up the database has given us something that can be used year after year.
 Now, every careers conversation counts.